denOldTimer/laravel-login-system/readme.md

 - 15 Impersonation of a User

 ## Comments upon the video.
-I've learnt a lot from the video's and wil most probaly adding a few into my own projects.
+I've learnt a lot from the video's and wil most

-I would like to thank the author/creator.
+## Project Setup
+- OS Ubuntu 18.04 LTS
+- Laravel 5.8
+- Php 7.3.6
+- Apache/2.4.29
+- MySql 8.0.16 Community Server for Linux (x86_64)